This post covers how to wear a graphic Tee at a certain age.

 I wrote about this top before.
 It displays the air movement in a low pressure system.

-Below are some examples of how I styled my graphic tees in the past.
+Below are some examples of how I wore my graphic tees street style in the past.

 Do you wear graphic tops?
 What kind of graphics do you like?
 How do you choose them?
 What are your challenges with wearing them?
 Let me know by email, I love to hear from you.